-2.2 Stable Congressional Voting
+2.2.
+Stable Congressional Voting

 Because political representation is based on geography, regional economic interests should translate into consistent voting patterns in Congress over time.
-For most of the nation's history, the most important political divide over trade policy has been a geographic one on a North-South axis.
+For most of the nation's history, the most important political divide over trade policy has been a geographic one along the North-South axis.
 This reflected a stark division in the location of trade-affected production.
 In the early nineteenth century, a manufacturing belt developed that stretched across the Northeast, including cotton textiles in New England and iron in Pennsylvania and Ohio.
 These industries usually faced competition from imports.
 Meanwhile, the South produced agricultural crops such as cotton and tobacco that were exported.
-Consequently, from the time of the 1787 constitutional convention until the Smoot-Hawley tariff in 1930, Congressional voting on trade measures has shown a distinctive North-South split.
+Consequently, from the time of the 1787 Constitutional Convention to the Smoot-Hawley Tariff Act in 1930, Congressional voting on trade measures has shown a distinctive North-South split.

-To illustrate the persistence of this divide, Figure 2 depicts voting in the House of Representatives on two tariff bills more than a century apart, one in 1828 and another in 1929, the last House vote ever on the tariff schedule.
-Despite the vast changes in the U.S. economy over that century - including large-scale industrialization, mass immigration, westward movement in population, and enormous technological change - the Congressional vote is remarkably similar.
-Even today, representatives from the Rust Belt of old manufacturing industries that stretches from upstate New York into the industrial Midwest are largely opposed to trade agreements, while representatives from the South and West tend to be more favorable to such agreements.
+To illustrate the persistence of this divide, Figure 2 depicts voting in the House of Representatives on two tariff bills more than a century apart, one in 1828 and another in 1929 (the last House vote ever on the tariff schedule).
+Despite the vast changes in the US economy over that century-including large-scale industrialization, mass immigration, westward movement in the